 Any French 75 should be served super cold.
 Traditional recipes shake everything but the prosecco in a cocktail shaker full of ice, then double strain before adding the bubbly.
 But I’m lazy and prefer to skip that step.

-Keep your juice and syrup in the refrigerator, and you can make this Apple French 75 right in the glass.
+Keep your lemons and brown sugar simple syrup in the refrigerator, and you can make this Apple French 75 right in the glass.
 (You can even take the extra step of keeping your gin in your freezer, if you want.)

 This also keeps any water from being added to your drink via the ice, so you may want to add an extra splash of prosecco.
 I’ve upped the amount in this recipe by 1 oz over the traditional French 75 recipe for that reason.